DefTruth/lite.ai.toolkit/README.md

   <img src='logs/test_lite_fast_style_transfer_mosaic.jpg' height="200px" width="200px">
 </div>

-*LiteHub* for onnxruntime/ncnn/mnn.
-This library integrates some interesting models and implement with onnxruntime/ncnn/mnn.
+*LiteHub* is a C++ user-friendly lib for awesome AI models based on onnxruntime/ncnn/mnn.
 Such as `YoloV5`、`YoloV4`、`DeepLabV3`、`ArcFace`、`PFLD`、`Colorization`、`FastStyleTransfer` and so on.
-Most of the models come from `ONNX-Model-Zoo`, `PytorchHub` and `other open source projects`.
+Most of the models come from famous projects.
 All models used will be cited.
 Many thanks to these contributors.
 What you see is what you get, Star 🌟 it ! to  support this repo if  you get something out of it.  😁

 * Related LiteHub Projects.
   * [1] [litehub](https://github.com/DefTruth/litehub) (*doing*✋🏻)